henriqueidt/architecture/storage-migration/arch-doc-template.md

 ```
 Food and Co is a food company that is using AWS S3 to store their food data.
 It has started to be too expensive for the company though.
-It is needed to create a new architecture and also migrate out of S3 in a smooth way.
+It is needed to make it cheaper without much noise and in a smooth way.
 ```

 Recomended Reading: http://diego-pacheco.blogspot.com/2021/10/breaking-problems-down.html